simplepools/simplepools/README.md

 - 🔭 I’m currently working on the Simple Pools website.
 - 🤔 I’m looking for help with everything related to Simple Pools.
 - 💬 Ask me about DeFi.
-- 📫 Reach me at simplepools@proton.me
+- 📫 Reach me at contact@simplepools.org